 - Sourcing the original arcade artwork, including control panel, marquee, bezel and side art.
 Vectorising and modifying to fit the cabinet profile and getting it professionally printed on vinyl and acetate.

 I found that I got a lot out of this project.
 Not just the activity of bringing something back to life, but also to use such a wide range of skills (woodworking, electronics, programming and graphic design) picked up over the years together on a single project.
-I found it humbling and rewarding to connect with the past in this way and finish the project to a standard I’m happy with.
+I found it rewarding to connect with the past in this way and finish the project to a standard I'm happy with.
+Also, the journey was enlightening as a series of esoteric problems with no single solution.
+A warm memory is of contacting a retired chap here in the UK who used to solder control boards for coin mechanisms in his garage in the early 90's.
+He very kindly dug out the long forgotten circuit diagram from a filing cabinet he keeps, and scanned it in for me.